CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/components/pull-quotes.md

     parent: components
 ---

-Pull quotes are a way to pull out of text a specific sentence or phrase that you want to call attention to.
+Pull quotes allow you to call attention to a specific sentence or phrase.
 The typeface is Times New Roman Italic/Reg and should be contained in a blue box.

 ---